MIBogdan/one-page-responsive-app/README.md

 > A responsive one-page website with load animations and light/dark mode.

 ## Overview
-One Page Responsive Website is a responsive, single-page website template built with HTML, CSS (leveraging Bootstrap for responsive design), and JavaScript.
+One Page Responsive Website is a single-page website template built with HTML, CSS (leveraging Bootstrap for responsive design), and JavaScript.
 Designed with a clean and minimalistic aesthetic, this project offers smooth navigation, interactive animations, and a customizable layout.

 ## Preview